-Requiring new commercial development to provide housing for a portion of the demand generated by onsite employment would broaden responsibility for workforce housing.
+Requiring new commercial development and possibly expansions to provide housing for a portion of the demand generated by on-site employment would broaden responsibility for workforce housing.
 Commercial linkage fees help to address housing needs that increase as a result of new job-generating commercial development.
 A nexus is needed to quantify the number of jobs created.
 Concerns include:

-- The need to build upon success with implementation of other tools to gain business support. - Economic seasonality in Whitefish, which makes it difficult for many businesses to succeed. - Potentially rendering commercial development financially less feasible. - Pushing businesses into the county or Columbia Falls.
+- The need to build upon success with implementation of other tools to gain business support. - Economic seasonality in Whitefish, which makes it difficult for many businesses to succeed. - Potentially rendering commercial development financially less feasible. - Pushing businesses into the county or Columbia Falls/Kalispell.

-- Commercial linkage should be considered between 2021 and 2015. - Conduct a nexus study. - Before considering commercial linkage, developers should be allowed to build housing as part of currently zoned commercial developments.
+- Commercial linkage should be considered between 2021 and 2025. - Conduct a nexus study to quantify the tie between jobs in new commercial space and housing needs. - Before considering commercial linkage, developers should be allowed to build housing as part of currently zoned commercial developments.
 All commercial development should have an exemption for some of the square footage to be developed so that small projects are viable; the threshold for the exemption to be determined.